 Being scared, distressed, upset, frustrated, repulsed, etc.

-Remember your reaction to self-harming when disclosed for the first time can potentially have a profound influence on whether they go on to seek help from support services.
+Remember, your reaction to self-harming when disclosed for the first time can potentially have a profound influence on whether they go on to seek help from support services.

-Try to be a good listener by allowing
+Try to be a good listener by allowing the following:

-Set boundaries around what you can offer and be clear with yourself and your organisation about what you cannot offer and which other individuals or organisations can be used for help.
-Don’t try to work alone.
+Set boundaries around what you can offer and be clear with yourself and your organisation about what you cannot provide and which other individuals or organisations can be used for help.
+Don't try to work alone.

 So how to behave and what to do?

-Ok.
+OK.
 There you have it!